 Directors are expected to accept all duties and responsibilities associated with the running of a public company, to act in the best interests of the Company, and to carry out their duties and responsibilities with due care and diligence.
-Directors are required to take into consideration any potential conflicts of interest when accepting appointments to other boards and advise.
-Executive Directors wishing to accept appointment to other boards must first seek approval from the Board.
+Directors are required to take into consideration any potential conflicts of interest when accepting appointments to other boards.
+Accordingly, Directors wishing to accept appointment to other boards must first seek approval from the Board, approval of which will not be unreasonably withheld.